greeshmagopal08/greeshmagopal08.github.io/README.md

 I currently work on SaaS products in the HCM and employee benefits space, partnering closely with engineering, design, data, and business teams to take products from idea through delivery and measure their impact.

-My background sits at the intersection of product, technology, data, and user experience.
-I enjoy taking complex problems, understanding what users actually need, and turning them into simple and useful product experiences.

 More recently, I've been focusing on AI Product Management and exploring how LLMs, AI assistants, and AI agents can solve real product problems.

-I'm particularly interested in the product side of AI — figuring out where AI actually adds value, how the experience should work, how to evaluate the output, and how to build products that are useful, responsible, and measurable.

 <br>